 AIA Housing & Community Development KC Virtual Forum 2021

 The AIA Housing and Community Development Knowledge Community (HCD) is a network of architects and allied stakeholders that promotes equity in housing, excellence in residential design, and sustainable, vibrant communities for all, through education, research, awards, and advocacy.
-This symposium will give the participants the opportunity to engage in various subject matters related to the housing and community development knowledge community ongoing agenda.
-The goal of this one-day symposium will cover a wide range of topics including HCD housing awards, current policies, and public engagement.
+This symposium gave the participants the opportunity to engage in various subject matters related to the housing and community development knowledge community ongoing agenda.

 Emily Roush Elliott, AIA, Social Impact Architect, Delta Design Build

 Kara Kempski, Director of Federal Relations at the American Institute of Architects (AIA)

 Karen Kubey, Urbanist Specializing in Housing and Health

 The Neighborhood Homes Investment Act and The Green New Deal for Public Housing are two policies that will help create cleaner, affordable communities.
 In this session, we'll hear from HCDKC members about the broad range of housing policies that advance these initiatives.

 Participants will learn to: